jhpyle/docassemble/about.md

 interview questions and document text are represented in [Markdown] enhanced with the [Mako] templating system.
 [Mako] allows the full power of [Python] to be embedded into interview [questions] and [document templates].
-Documents are converted from [Markdown] into PDF, RTF, and HTML using [Pandoc].

-To test the interview, the author re-packs the [Python] subpackage as a .zip file and [uploads] it to a **docassemble** server.
-Alternatively, the author can push the [Python package] to a [GitHub] repository and then tell the web application to install the package directly from [GitHub].
-[GitHub] and Microsoft have developed a user-friendly [GitHub] application for Windows, which makes this process very easy.

-For quicker testing of interview questions, the developer can test **docassemble** interviews in the [Playground] area, which allows [YAML] code to be entered and tested in the web browser.
+PDF, RTF, and DOCX documents can be [generated from Markdown] using [Pandoc].
+In addition, you can [populate fields] within existing [PDF] and [DOCX] files.

+Developers can develop, test, package, and distribute **docassemble** interviews through the web interface, in the [Playground].
+Or, they can edit the interviews off-line and install them on a server using zip file upload, [GitHub], or [PyPI].

 **docassemble** figures out which questions to ask by taking advantage of the exception-trapping features of [Python].  **docassemble** will